Russian Power Plant Spills Thousands Of Tons Of Oil Into Arctic Region

 Authorities are taking pains to show they will punish those responsible for the accident.

-State television showed the head of the power plant where the accident took place being led to jail in handcuffs.
+State television showed a foreman at the power plant where the accident took place being led to jail in handcuffs.
 He's being charged with violating environmental protection rules and faces up to five years in prison.